 Figure 5.15 details the test setup.
-First, a $W8 \times 18$ foundation stub is clamped to the rigid load frame.
-A short section of $W8 \times 18$ support post is then fastened to the foundation stub using the current $W8 \times 18$ slipbase connection details.
+First, a W8×18 foundation stub is clamped to the rigid load frame.
+A short section of W8×18 support post is then fastened to the foundation stub using the current W8×18 slipbase connection details.
 A vertical load is then applied 9 ft 2 inches from the clamp location, until it reaches a maximum.

 An unfactored equivalent vertical load capacity of the W8×18 post section and A325 bolted connection were calculated to be 7.9 and 6.4 kips, respectively.
 Therefore, it is expected that the system will fail due to bolt rupture in the slipbase connection.
-S20 reached a vertical load capacity of 6.4 kips, S21 reached a vertical load capacity of 6.3 kips, S22 reached a vertical load capacity of 6.4 kips, and S23 reached a vertical load capacity of 6.5 kips.
+S20 reached a vertical load capacity of 6.4 kips, S21 reached a vertical load capacity of 6.3 kips, S22 reached a vertical load capacity of 6.5 kips.
 These values correspond exactly with the calculated values.
 This also shows that the W8×18 post section may benefit in some situations from using the stronger W8×21 slipbase configuration.
 Photos a-d in Figure 5.16 are representative images from the static load tests.